absmach/supermq-docs/docs/authorization.md

 - Domain Creation & listing,
 - Accept Domain invitations

-Actions related creation, updation, deletion of Things, Channels, Group are not permitted, request will fails in authorization.
-In Magistrala operation related to Things, Channels, Groups are takes place in Domain Level.
-So for these kinds of operations, a JWT token with domain field containing operating domain ID is required.
+Actions related to the creation, updation, and deletion of Things, Channels, and Groups are not permitted, requests will fail in authorization.
+In Magistrala operations related to Things, Channels, and Groups take place in Domain Level.
+So for these kinds of operations, a JWT token with a domain field containing the operating domain ID is required.

 There are two ways to obtain JWT Token for a particular Domain